What Is Social Anxiety?

 3 of 16All photos

 Most importantly, perhaps, is that going to the gym lets you be social without actually interacting.
 "At a gym, you're around other people but you're still by yourself, either with headphones in or on a treadmill," says Gross.
 This can help you understand that you can be around other people without it feeling overwhelming.
+And eventually, you may feel comfortable enough to join a group fitness class, where there will be opportunities to chat with fellow classmates (if you so choose).

 Tackle Small Social Interactions Often